 - Do a scan, usually through an X-ray, to get a definite diagnosis.

 - Sedate the dog to relieve his pain and keep him still.
-Antibiotics and other medicines may also be administered to the animal patient.
+Antibiotics and other medicines may also be administered to the canine patient.

 - Release gas and air build-up in the dog’s stomach using a stomach pump and tube.
 Sometimes, emergency surgery is done straightaway to relieve the pressure and keep the stomach tissue from dying.